-Prophecy Development Corp. ("Prophecy" or the "Company") is incorporated under the laws of the province of British Columbia, Canada and is engaged in exploring and developing mining properties and energy projects in Canada, Mongolia, and Bolivia.
-The Company's principal assets are its 100% interest in mining licenses in the Ulaan Ovoo property and Chandgana properties in Mongolia.
-On January 2, 2015, the Company acquired an interest in the Pulacayo Project in Bolivia.
+Prophecy Development Corp. ("Prophecy" or the "Company") is incorporated under the laws of the province of British Columbia, Canada and is engaged in exploring and developing mining properties and energy projects in Bolivia, Mongolia, and Canada.
+The Company's principal assets are its 100% interest in mining licenses in the Ulaan Ovoo property and Chandgana properties in Mongolia and in the Pulacayo Project in Bolivia.

-The Company maintains its registered and records office at 2nd floor, 342 Water Street, Vancouver, B.C., Canada, V6B 1B6.
+The Company maintains its registered and records office at #1610 - 409 Granville Street, Vancouver, B.C., Canada, V6C 1T2.